What Is an Air Conditioning Wet Switch/Float Switch & How AC Works

 - Staining as a result of particles or minerals found in the water that seeps into wood, stone and other porous materials.

 A common alternative to the float switch is a wet switch, which also detects when condensate water overflows.
 However, it does this in a different way.
 Unlike float switches, wet switches are normally placed in a secondary drain pan, which is usually dry.
 If there is an overflow in the primary pan, it will flow over into the second one.
-The wet switch, upon detecting this moisture, will turn off the unit to prevent water damage.
+The wet switch, upon detecting this moisture, will turn off the unit to prevent water damage, acting as a safety switch for your AC unit.

 Contact Summers & Zim’s for Your Air Conditioning Repair or Installation Needs